MicroEJ/docs/VEEPortingGuide/eventQueue.rst

 On the first 32 bits of the events, you will have:

 - First bit is equal to 1, saying that this is an extended event,
-- The event type that stands on 7 bits,
+- The event type stored on 7 bits,
-- The length of the data in bytes stands on 24 bits.
+- The length of the data in bytes stored on 24 bits.

 Then you will have the data.
 The number of bytes of the data depends on the length.